 ENGL 791 Introduction to Research on Writing Composition

 ENGL 796 Special Topics in the Teaching of English

 ENGL 890 Studies in Rhetoric and Composition

-My current book project, Situating Writing Processes (forthcoming in 2019 with University Press of Colorado/The WAC Clearinghouse) asks how a renewed sense of writing processes might differently inflect contemporary writing pedagogies.
-Expanding contemporary process teaching away from strategy and toward responsivity, difference, and improvisation, my book aims to help writing teachers capaciously reimagine a critical pedagogical concept and position student-writers to locate composing within dynamic and unforeseen contexts.
+Situating Writing Processes (2019) asks how a renewed sense of writing processes might differently inflect contemporary writing pedagogies.
+Expanding contemporary process teaching away from strategy and toward responsivity, difference, and improvisation, this book aims to help writing teachers capaciously reimagine a critical pedagogical concept and position student-writers to locate composing within dynamic and unforeseen contexts.

 • Rule, Hannah J. “Sensing the Sentence: An Embodied Simulation Approach to Rhetorical Grammar.”
 Best of the Journals in Rhetoric & Composition 2018 edited by Jordan Canzonetta, André Habet, Laura Gonzales, David Blakesley, Jessica Pauszek, and Steve Parks.
 Parlor Press, 2019.